SemkoDev/field.cli/README.md

-# DevIOTA Field
+# Field

-DevIOTA Field is a Proxy for your IRI, that sends regular statistics to the Field server (http://field.deviota.com) and accepts jobs from the server's load balancer (optional).
+Field is a Proxy for your IRI, that sends regular statistics to the Field server (http://field.deviota.com) and accepts jobs from the server's load balancer (optional).